Emirlol/MoshiPack/README.md

 ### jsonToMsgpack

 Convert directly from JSON to MessagePack bytes.
-Use this method for the most effecient implementation as no objects are instantiated in the process. **Returns** ```BufferedSource```
+Use this method for the most efficient implementation as no objects are instantiated in the process. **Returns** ```BufferedSource```

 Instance versions: (takes ```String``` or ```BufferedSource```)
 ```kotlin